Ben-Hur (2016 film): Development

 In September 2013, Timur Bekmambetov was hired to direct the film.
 Bekmambetov was initially reluctant to direct and did not wish to tackle a film whose predecessor had so much impact.
 After producer Sean Daniel persuaded him to read the script, he accepted it, saying "I read the script.
 And suddenly I understood this story is not what I expected.
 It's not a remake, it's an interpretation of the famous book."
 He stated the story of Ben-Hur reminded him of Romeo and Juliet, Hamlet, and Anton Chekhov's work.
 He was fascinated by the 1959 film but found the focus on revenge rather than forgiveness to be the main problem; this was the prime difference between the book and the 1959 movie: the book was written about forgiveness, and the movie was about revenge and miracles.
 Hence, he wanted to stress the themes of forgiveness and love rather than mere vengeance.
 He found "the most important values of pride, rivalry, power, strength, the dictatorship of power and self-love" that were prominent in the Roman Empire to be the primary subjects in this version.
 He said that the film is not just the story of Ben-Hur, but rather the shared story of him and his brother, Messala.
 Bekmambetov was aware of the comparisons being made with the earlier classical adapted films, and hence felt the need to make the film very different from the others.
 As a result, he decided to make a realistic drama film rather than a large tent-pole attraction.
 The director did not set out to make a more stylized version of the past, as he did with Abraham Lincoln: Vampire Hunter; he wanted to make a film that was more grounded and tangible.

-Producer Mark Burnett stated that films like Ben-Hur, which are centered on faith and the messages of Jesus Christ, need to feel like epic summer blockbusters in order to attract younger and secular audiences.
+Producer Mark Burnett stated that films like Ben-Hur, which are centered on faith and the messages of Jesus, need to feel like epic summer blockbusters in order to attract younger and secular audiences.
 He explained that part of what caused the immensity of the budget—$100 million—are the special effects and the 3D experience that young audiences are expecting.
 MGM financed 80% of the production costs, while the remaining 20% were covered by Paramount.